 Now we know we can use vector embeddings to represent our objects, and the distances between vectors represent the similarity between the objects themselves.

-This is where the similarity search kicks in.
+This is where the similarity search, or vector search, kicks in.
 Given a set of vectors and a query vector, we need to find the most similar items in our set for the query.
 We call this task nearest neighbor search.

 K Nearest Neighbors